-Unit Study Supplement: South Carolina State Facts
+Unit Study Supplement: South Carolina Facts, U.S. 8th State

 As one of the original 13 colonies, South Carolina is a state rich with history.
 For example, did you know that the first battle of the Civil War took place in this state?
 Or that Charleston is the oldest city, founded in 1670?

 As part of Time4Learning’s full series of United States unit study supplements, your students can learn about this southeastern state through fun, educational activities, facts, and field trip ideas.
-You can also download our list of PreK-12 interactive lessons that align with your study of interesting facts about South Carolina.
+You can also download our list of PreK-12 interactive activities that align with your study of interesting facts about South Carolina.

 South Carolina Facts